 There are some other apps packaged into Office 365 Pro subscription for Windows 10 – such as Visio and Project.
 There is the facility to automate tasks using VBA scripts in PC version of Office 365.

 Coming to Office 365 for Mac Home Edition, you get only the following five apps:

 That is to say, if you are migrating to Mac, don’t expect all apps from the Office Suite.
 Also missing is the ability to select apps to be installed when directly installing from Office 365 subscription page.
-That is, if you install, say Office 2016 from a USB or disk, you go to custom installation and remove all the apps you don’t want.
+If you install, say, Microsoft Office from a USB or disk, you go to custom installation and remove all the apps you don’t want.
 That’s for PC.
 Coming to Mac, there’s no option to leave out MS Excel (for example) if you don’t want it on your machine.